 9.8 In the event that demand exceeds supply for disabled away tickets, the priority will be the same as for general ticket allocations.
-Should there be insufficient tickets for first priority applicants then tickets will be issued on a first come, first served basis.
+Should there be insufficient tickets for first priority applicants then tickets will be issued on a first-come, first-served basis.

-10.1 At Exeter City Football Club we respect and value the diversity that exists in our community and are committed to challenging attitudes that promote discrimination.
+10 Equal Opportunities 10.1 At Exeter City Football Club we respect and value the diversity that exists in our community and are committed to challenging attitudes that promote discrimination.